msatyan/RCExtension/README.md

 ```R
 .Call( "Add", x, y)
 ```
-To make it more user-friendly we could provide wrapper functions that resonate well with the traditional function usage, then it becomes.
+To make it more user-friendly we could provide wrapper R functions that resonate well with the traditional function usage, then it becomes.
 ```R
 Multiply <- function(x, y)
 {